 - Faded hyperpigmentation

 - More youthful-looking skin

 Remember, the specific benefits you'll reap from your DNA Facial are based on the results of genetic testing.
-To put it in perspective, a publicist for a DNA testing company once told me that if I was a house, the results would show me the blueprint for the house, essentially what the foundations are like.
+To put it in perspective, a publicist for a DNA testing company once told me that if I were a house, the results would show me the blueprint for the house, essentially what the foundation is like.
 It doesn’t tell me what state the house is in right now or how it will fair in the future.
 So if I don’t take care of the house, the paint will peel, the walls will crack.
-If I maintain the house, it can withstand a lot of bad things that are thrown at it, and in a house’s case, that’s turbulent weather, spilled wine.
-In my skin’s case, that’s a lack of sun protection, too many glasses of wine.
-Essentially the results are just a guide to your genetics.
+If I maintain the house, it can withstand a lot of bad things that are thrown at it, and in a house’s case, that’s turbulent weather and spilled wine.
+In my skin’s case, that’s a lack of sun protection and too many glasses of wine.
+Essentially, the results are just a guide to your genetics.

 Dependent on those results, Kerr creates an anti-aging program that's tailored to your skin and targets any current skin concerns you're experiencing.
 It’s worth noting, however, that Kerr's website mentions that optimal benefits are best achieved by getting a DNA facial every four to six weeks.
 Whether or not that's necessary is subjective.

 How to Prepare for a DNA Facial

 Before the treatment comes the consultation.
 I arrived at the Phi Clinic on Harley Street not really knowing what to expect.
 My results had arrived a few weeks before, and Kerr had read over them before I arrived.
 Funny to think we had never met, yet she knew more about the skin I had lived in for 31 years than I did.